aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/modules.md

-### Modules
+## Modules

 Modules are containers for behaviors and constants usable in other classes via mixin.
 Other than mixin, modules can be used for namespacing and as container for module methods.
 Overall, modules has three main use cases: (1) interface inheritancee, i.e., mixins, (2) namespacing, and (3) containers of module methods.

-Since classes can inherit methods from modules but are different from class inheritance, they are called interface inheritance.
+Since classes can inherit methods from modules but this kind of inheritaance is different from class inheritance, it is called interface inheritance.

 Modules used as containers for common methods and constants are mixed in with classes using the following syntax: `include ModuleName`'', where `ModuleName` stands for the name of the module that is to be included.
 This usage of modules allow us to avoid code duplication by extracing common methods to a module and making them available to the class as per the need.
+  **Benefits**
+  1. Overcomes the limitation of single inheritance
+  2. Allows for extracting behaviors that are not easily modeled using class inheritance, i.e., the heirarchical relationship.

 ```ruby
 module Flyable